benemon/terraform-eda-integration/README.md

 ## Overview

-This repository contains Ansible artifacts designed to facilitate the integration of Terraform with Event-Driven Architecture (EDA) solutions.
-It includes a collection of Ansible playbooks, roles, and potentially rulebooks, each tailored to automate and streamline the deployment and management of EDA components using Terraform.
+This repository contains Ansible artifacts designed to facilitate the integration of Terraform Cloud with Event-Driven Ansible.
+It includes a collection of Ansible playbooks, roles, and rulebooks to setup the integration, and carry out mock tasks on a host created using Terraform Cloud.

 ## Prerequisites

-Before using this repository, ensure you have the following installed and configured on your system:
+Before using this repository, ensure you have the following installed and configured:

 - Ansible Automation Platform (2.4 or later)
 - Terraform Cloud